Radio X (United Kingdom)

-Radio X is a British National commercial radio station focused on alternative music, primarily indie rock, and owned by Global.
+Radio X is a British national commercial radio station focused on alternative music, primarily indie rock, and owned by Global.
 The station launched in 1989 as a pirate radio station named Q102, before being renamed Xfm in 1992.
 The station became a legally licensed London-wide station in 1997, and in 2015 began national broadcasting under the name Radio X.

-The station has employed a number of personalities that have since gone on to greater fame, including Russell Brand, Karl Pilkington, Ricky Gervais, Stephen Merchant, Simon Pegg, Christian O'Connell, Justin Lee Collins, Adam and Joe, Alex Zane, Tim Lovejoy, Dermot O'Leary, Jon Holmes and Josh Widdicombe.

-As of September 2022, the station broadcasts to a weekly audience of 1.9 million, according to RAJAR.
+As of July 2025, the station broadcasts to a weekly audience of 2.4 million, according to RAJAR.

 History

 In 1989, the pirate radio presenter Sammy Jacob, known as DJ Sammy Jay on London's Horizon Radio and Solar Radio, set up an indie music station called Q102, which started broadcasting rock music on a part-time basis from 1 January 1989, with other hours following the soul format of another local station called CD93.